Duck and Andouille Sausage Gumbo

 Rice Pilaf As An Accompaniment

-While the duck is cooling reduce the heat to medium and add ¼ cup vegetable oil to the pan with the drippings from the duck.
-Immediately add the flour.
-Stir the flour with a whisk at first to incorporate the flour into the oil.
-Change to a large spoon and continue stirring the flour to make a roux.
-Cook the roux, constantly stirring and scraping up the brown bits from the bottom of the pan, for 15 minutes or until the flour turns a deep golden brown.
-(Brown Not Black – Do Not Burn the Roux.)
+In Dutch Oven heat the duck fat and add the flour.
+Stir the flour with a whisk at first to incorporate the flour into the fat.
+Change to a large wooden spoon and continue stirring the flour to make a roux.
+Cook the roux, constantly stirring for 15 minutes or until the flour turns a deep golden brown.
+The darker the roux the darker the gumbo.
+Be careful not to burn the roux.

 Add the onions, celery, carrots, red pepper, garlic, potatoes and sauté for about five minutes.
 Add the hot stock and stir to combine.
 Add the sausage, Tasso/ham, the two remaining teaspoons Emeril’s Essence, salt, thyme and bay leaves.
 Bring the gumbo to a boil, reduce heat to simmer and cook the gumbo for 45 minutes covered, keeping the cover slightly off kilter, stirring often to prevent sticking to the bottom of the pan.

+Remove the bones and skin from the duck legs and shred the duck meat.
 Add the duck meat to the gumbo and cook an additional 15 minutes.
-Serve immediately with Rice Pilaf.
+Serve immediately with the Rice Pilaf.

 Place heaping ½ cups of cooked rice in the middle of individual warm soup bowls and ladle a good portion of the gumbo around the rice.
 Sprinkle with chopped parsley.